cryptobuks/bamt-poolmanager/README.md

 See the wiki page for screenshots.

-Reqirements: BAMT linux running cgminer/sgminer.
+Reqirements: BAMT linux running cgminer/sgminer (not version dependent).
-API version detection should now prevent breakage on various miner build versions.
 Built and tested on litecoin-bamt 1.2, but should work with any flavor of BAMT, including SMOS.

 EASY PEASY SURE FIRE INSTALL INSTRUCTIONS: